-Originally born and raised in the Motor City where the Mustang, Temptations and Red Wings ruled.
-I attended private schools and excelled at football, baseball and hockey.
-The entire family was heavily involved in the Special Olympics to support my brother and his love of competition.
-In my early twenties the winter's had become unbearable so it came as no surprise to anyone when Corinne and I decided to head south to the lone star state where my father was born and raised.
+Born and raised in the Motor City where the Mustang, Temptations and Red Wings ruled.
+I attended private schools and played football, baseball and hockey.
+The entire family was heavily involved in the Special Olympics because my brother loved to compete.
+In my early twenties the winters had become unbearable, so it was no surprise to anyone when Corinne and I decided to head south to the lone star state where my father was born and raised.

-However, we nevertheless managed to overcome many obstacles to forge a successful life together and 35 years later we're blessed with a terrific son, who plays hockey with the “old man”, a lovely home, good friends and our beloved bichon, Max, who's immensely spoiled.
+We moved to Dallas on what my dear mother-in-law described as a wing and a prayer, especially given that we had just eight–hundred dollars in our pockets, some personal belongings in the back seat, and no jobs, place to live, family or friends in the area.
+However, we nevertheless managed to overcome many obstacles to build a successful life together and forty-years later we're blessed with a terrific son, who plays hockey with the “old man”, a lovely home, good friends and Max, our beloved bichon.

 Now, you ask, how did I get into web design?
 I started my career in the web space quite by chance.
 I've always had an artistic and creative side so when I was offered an opportunity by a former employer to design and build an Intranet for a client project I jumped at the opportunity.
 It was rather overwhelming at first requiring me to invest considerable time learning my new craft, but I quickly realized that I had a real passion for interface design.
 Later, it became apparent that learning the actual development side was equally important and would further compliment my growing skillset.

 Hence, twenty-four years later I'm more of an enthusiast than ever because I was fortunate enough to find a career in the technology field that is constantly evolving, and that allows me to continually learn something new every day.